 Finally, he bought water incredulously and vented immediately: “I need to see my daughter now, she and my grandsons need me.
 My ex-wife called panicked last night, they revived my daughter miraculously”.
 He told me his daughter got into a car accident on New York and died at the hospital, suddenly they revived her and he received the notification, buying a ticket instantly.
 She has a man good for nothing and probably they needed to fight custody for their grandchildren.

 My ex-wife called panicked last night, they revived my daughter miraculously.

-Tried to convince him to keep faith, giving him a hug while he shed tears and sobs on my shoulder.
+I tried to convince him to keep the faith, giving him a hug while he shed tears and sobs on my shoulder.
 I maintained a strong composure, trying not to lose myself in the ocean of emotion.
 Then the worst came, the flight got delayed not for another 20 minutes or 1 hour, it was 8 hours due to some technical difficulties on the plane.
-He stared to the distance for a while, slowly walked to a far away seat and collapse on it.
+He stared to the distance for a while, slowly walked to a faraway seat and collapse on it.
 I just watched it and it felt eternal.

 I’ve changed path recently and I want to concentrate with stories as much as extending and making aware of empathy towards people.
 Watercolor will be one of those methods that will be used on occasions with special meaning.
 I found it to be fun and therapeutic to use, if you are considering to try it, please do so!
 There are more stories like these to be published in the future, so stay tuned to more and thank you for taking the time to visit my blog.